-As you dream of trekking to azure alpine lakes, or through the ragged and gnarly terrain of remote deserts, consider the items required to make your trip flawless.
-Along with a great sleeping pad and backpacking tent, you should consider a pair (or two) of sturdy hiking socks.
+As you dream of trekking to azure alpine lakes or through the ragged and gnarly terrain of remote deserts, consider the items required to make your trip flawless.
+Along with other essentials, you should consider a pair (or two) of sturdy hiking socks.
 Finding the perfect hiking sock may prove to be difficult, especially with a saturated sock market.
 While we know cotton fabrics and hiking socks are never a good match, what other factors do you need to consider?
 In this article, we will help you find the best product to match your needs.

 Types of Socks